Iain mac Ailein: Legacy

 In the Highlands and Islands of Scotland, MacLean is commonly known as Bàrd Thighearna Chola ("The Bard to the Laird of Coll") or as Iain mac Ailein ("John, son of Allan").
 In Nova Scotia, he is known in Canadian Gaelic as, Am Bàrd MacGilleain ("The Bard MacLean") and as, Bàrd Abhainn Bhàrnaidh ("The Bard of Barney's River"), after the location of the MacLean family's original homestead at Barney's River Station, Pictou County, Nova Scotia.

-Several of the Bard MacLean's songs were very popular during his own lifetime and a significant number have survived to this day among Gaelic singers and tradition-bearers on both sides of the Atlantic Ocean.
+Several of MacLean's songs were very popular during his own lifetime and a significant number have survived to this day among Gaelic singers and tradition-bearers on both sides of the Atlantic Ocean.

 Although the Gaels of Tiree have a long history of producing highly gifted songwriters and poets, "MacLean is also considered by some to be the greatest of the Tiree bards."

-During his employment as Professor of Gaelic Studies at St. Francis Xavier University in Antigonish, American linguist Kenneth E. Nilsen (1941-2012), whose contagious enthusiasm for the language did much to inspire the ongoing revival of Canadian Gaelic, would take his students every year to visit the grave of Iain mac Ailein at Glen Bard, Antigonish County, Nova Scotia.
+During his employment as professor of Gaelic Studies at St. Francis Xavier University in Antigonish, American linguist Kenneth E. Nilsen (1941-2012), whose enthusiasm for the language did much to inspire the ongoing revival of Canadian Gaelic, would take his students every year to visit the grave of Iain mac Ailein at Glen Bard, Antigonish County, Nova Scotia.

 Publication and expurgation

 In 1856, John Boyd, alias Iain Boide, the founder and editor of the bilingual Antigonish newspaper The Casket, published eleven of Iain mac Ailein's poems in the volume Orain Ghaelach Le Iain Mac Illeathain, Bard Thighearn Chola ("Gaelic Songs by John MacLean, Poet to the Laird of Coll").
-Boyd's rendering of the text, according to Robert Dunbar, is much closer to Iain mac Alein's manuscripts than in the highly influential poetry collections edited by the Bard's grandson, Presbyterian minister Rev. Alexander MacLean Sinclair.
+Boyd's rendering of the text, according to Robert Dunbar, is much closer to Iain mac Alein's manuscripts than in the highly influential poetry collections edited by his grandson, Presbyterian minister Alexander MacLean Sinclair.

 The minister's rendering of the texts have been widely distributed, republished, and viewed as the canonical text.
-According to Robert Dunbar, however, Rev. Sinclair, "took considerable liberties", and his versions often, "differ dramatically", from his grandfather's surviving manuscripts.
+According to Robert Dunbar, however, Sinclair, "took considerable liberties", and his versions often, "differ dramatically", from his grandfather's surviving manuscripts.
 One of the sole exceptions is Am Gàidheal am-measg nan Gall ("The Gael among the Lowlanders"), for which Iain mac Ailein's manuscript version and published text is "essentially the same", as the poem later published by his grandson.
-Other poems were deliberately left out of print by Rev. Sinclair.
-Although it survives in manuscript form and was published in John Boyd's collection, Iain mac Ailein's piece of praise poetry about Fr.
-Colin Grant of St. Margaret's Roman Catholic Church in Arisaig was excluded by Rev. Sinclair from his edition of his grandfather's collected poems, Clarsach na Coille ("The Harp of the Forest").
-Rev. Sinclair similarly excluded Iain mac Ailein's Òran do Dhòmhnaill MacArthair ("A Song for Donald MacArthur"), a piece of comic poetry about a Gael from Tiree who travels to the Scottish Lowlands to work with the harvest crews, only to get drunk in Glasgow, robbed of all his earnings, and infected with Venereal Disease by a prostitute.
+Other poems were deliberately left out of print by Sinclair.
+Although it survives in manuscript form and was published in John Boyd's collection, Iain mac Ailein's piece of praise poetry about Colin Grant of St. Margaret's Roman Catholic Church in Arisaig was excluded by Sinclair from his edition of his grandfather's collected poems, Clarsach na Coille ("The Harp of the Forest").
+Sinclair similarly excluded Iain mac Ailein's Òran do Dhòmhnaill MacArthair ("A Song for Donald MacArthur"), a piece of comic poetry about a Gael from Tiree who travels to the Scottish Lowlands to work with the harvest crews, only to get drunk in Glasgow, robbed of all his earnings, and infected with venereal disease by a prostitute.